Nepal | India | info | About | Contact

 There's a wild and remote trek that is perfect at this time of year.
 Who is keen for a private - or open - trek?

 9 Sept-?
-Oct — Kunga/Lobsang
+Oct — Kunga

-India travel basics Easy, there's an online e-visa system, flights to India are mostly moderately priced.
+India travel basics Easy, there's an online e-visa system; flights to India are mostly moderately priced.

 Ladakh-Zanskar is a huge, starkly beautiful high altitude mountainous desert on the Tibetan Plateau (but in India).